 There’s all different forms of motivation.
 Here are a few things I like to look for.

-Bad Teams From Previous Season – Clubs that didn’t live up to expectations the previous year could come out with a chip on their shoulder and put a much bigger focus on winning these games.
+- Bad Teams From Previous Season – Clubs that didn’t live up to expectations the previous year will often come out with a chip on their shoulder and put a much bigger focus on winning these games.

 #4 Every Week is Different